-Outer West Street Gateway & Corridor
+Upper West Street Gateway & Corridor

-This project should proceed in coordination with the Chinquapin-Admiral Intersection Realignment project.
-Outer West Street, with its multiple and uncoordinated commercial driveways, poor pedestrian safety record, high vehicle collision rates, congestion, and inefficient carrying capacity, is obsolete in its current configuration.
-The route needs to improved, deserving of its role as a major gateway street.
+Upper West Street, with its multiple and uncoordinated commercial driveways, poor pedestrian safety record, high vehicle collision rates, congestion, and inefficient carrying capacity, is obsolete in its current configuration.
+The route needs to be improved, deserving of its role as a major gateway street.
 Pedestrian amenities, bicycle lanes, and modern and efficient transit operations will be featured prominently on the new Outer West Street.
-This project is recommended in the Comprehensive Plan and West Street Transit Study (2009) and should move forward in concert with the Outer West Street Opportunity Area Sector Plan.
+This project is recommended in the Comprehensive Plan and West Street Transit Study (2009) and should move forward in concert with the Upper West Street Opportunity Area Sector Plan.
+Coordination with Maryland State Highway Administration is required.